Semidefinite programming for understanding the limitations of Lindblad equations: Introduction

 {\it The LE versus RE conundrum ---} Despite not having complete positivity, remarkably, the RE has been rigorously shown to give both populations (diagonal elements of $\rho$ in eigenbasis of $H_S$) and coherences (off-diagonal elements of $\rho$ in eigenbasis of $H_S$) correctly to leading-order in system-bath couplings \cite{Tupkary_2022, fleming_cummings_accuracy}.
 As a consequence, the RE has been shown to perfectly satisfy local conservation laws of the actual physical situation and capture thermalization when that is physically expected \cite{Tupkary_2022}.

-Contrarily, it has been recently argued rigorously that most further approximations to re-establish complete positivity will lead to inaccurate populations or coherences even in the leading-order.
-This can cause violation of continuity equations related to local conservation laws and of thermalization, even when such properties are expected in the actual physical situation \cite{Tupkary_2022}.
+Contrarily, it has been recently argued rigorously that most further approximations to re-establish complete positivity will lead to inaccurate populations or coherences even in the leading-order. \mkdev {This may cause violation of continuity equations related to absence of local conservation laws and of thermalization, even when such properties are expected in the actual physical situation \cite{Tupkary_2022}.}

 This leads to a conundrum.
 It shows that even at weak system-bath coupling, a consistent Markovian quantum master equation description, which can accurately give the density matrix to the leading-order in system-bath coupling, is hard to find in most situations.
 One is forced to either choose RE, giving up complete positivity, or choose one of the forms of LE, allowing violation of some fundamental properties and inaccuracies in the density matrix even to the leading-order.